 Cooldown at the Koh Phangan waterfalls

 There are some cool waterfalls to explore in the jungle of the island.
 They are easy to get to, so this is one of the best things to do to cool off after a day of exploring.
-Phaeng waterfall is the most well known, but Paradise waterfall and Wangsai Waterfall also wort a visit!
+Phaeng waterfall is the most well known, but Paradise waterfall, Wangsai Waterfall and Than Sadet waterfall also wort a visit!
 But you have to take in mind that these waterfalls won’t have any water during the dry season.
 We’ve visited Koh Phangan in June, and there was literally no water running down the waterfalls.

 Watch the sunset at Amsterdam Bar